girlfrom2001/miss-sam/README.md

 - 📚 I'm currently a student majoring in computer information systems.
 - 👀 I’m interested in java.
 - 🌱 I’m currently learning the basics of programming and unix.
-- 💞️ I’m looking to collaborate on projects that invlolve python.
+- 💞️ I’m looking to collaborate on projects that involve python.
 - 📫 How to reach me: splotner@student.cccs.edu

 <!---